False friendship in a language?

 False cognates are words that to the eye and ear appear to have the same origin but don´t.
 The meaning of the words is irrelevant here – it doesn’t matter if they are false friends or have the same meaning.
 An example hereof; mamma and pappa in Swedish – not related to similar words in other languages, merely stemming from baby language!
 (Svensk etymologisk ordbok – the Swedish etymological thesaurus, digitalized at http://runeberg.org/svetym/)

-False friends are words in different languages that appear to have the same meaning but don´t.
-Here is a link to some false friends Swedish/Dutch, serving as examples.
+What about the false friendship?
+Well, false friends are words in different languages that appear to have the same meaning but don´t.
+Here is a link to some false friends Swedish/English, serving as examples.

 My brain. 🙂